 Unfortunately, most of us also have a lifestyle where we are in desperate need of both more sleep and more exercise, and having to choose between the two can be too hard.
 So how do we choose?

-On the other hand, getting at least 30 to 45 minutes of exercise everyday will improve quality of sleep.
+On the other hand, getting at least 30 to 45 minutes of exercise every day will improve the quality of sleep.
 If you often find yourself going to bed feeling dog tired but then lie awake staring at the ceiling because your mind refuses to ‘switch off’, the reason is simple.
 Read: Is morning workout better for weight loss?

 Because sweating and snoozing share a bidirectional relationship, it makes the answer to your predicament simpler – you cannot compromise on either sleep or exercise.
 And to make sure you get both, it might be better to get an extra hour of sleep in the mornings, but then ensure that you take out an hour from your busy schedule every evening to get some exercise done.

 Don’t Give Up On The Zzz’s

 Don’t rob yourself of sleep only to get some exercise, as it could have more repercussions in the longer run.
 Getting fitter and staying healthy is all good, but always remember that sleep plays an important role in your health as well.

 Sleeping lesser to fit a jog in your routine could be counterproductive for your health in many ways, which is why you need to take a good look into your lifestyle and take a personal call on some days when you absolutely MUST choose between sleep and exercise.

 The easiest way to achieve a balance – go to bed 30 to 40 minutes earlier so that you get more sleep, without having to skip gym time in the mornings.

 But do you really need to go to the gym?
 Not really.
 You have the option of building a home gym if there’s enough space.
 But also, YouTube is filled with tons of great workout videos which will guarantee that you get fit, without spending a buck.
 Also, checkout these awesome workout tights.